 Local Governing Body (LGB's) at each school are committees of the Trust Board.
 They have delegated responsibility for key aspects of each school, including ensuring clarity of vision and ethos, holding the Headteacher to account and ensuring that funding is well spent.
 The Board of Trustees retains formal accountability for the operation of each school, and for the strategic management and operation of the Trust as a whole.
 Risk management and governance is scrutinised by the Trust's Resources and Audit Committee.
-The Trust Board and LGB's meet at least once a term.
+The Trust Board meet once a term and LGB's meet twice a term.

 The day to day management of the Trust is the responsibility of the Chief Executive Officer, who is also the Trust's Accounting Officer.
-Responsibility for the day to day running of each school is delegated by each LGB to its Headteacher / Executive Head of School.
+Responsibility for the day to day running of each school is delegated by each LGB to its Headteacher/Head of school/Executive Head of School.

-In the year to 31 August 2020, the Trust Board met 3 times, with separate meetings for its Resources and Audit Committee and Teaching, Learning and Standards committees.
+In the year to 31 August 2021, the Trust Board met 3 times, with separate meetings for its Resources and Audit Committee (5) and Teaching, Learning and Standards (3) committees.